 Fr.
 Kramer: “You ignorant rants have descended to the level of lunacy: The external act of heresy is in its nature a sin, but is not in its nature a crime. … The specific nature of heresy (as I pointed out in my book) is identically defined in Moral Theology as a sin, and in Canon Law as a crime (i.e. “the pertinacious denial or doubt of a revealed truth which must be believed with divine and Catholic faith”).
 Thus, the nature of heresy is the same for the internal sin, the external sin, and the crime. … Your incredibly ignorant statement that, ‘The sin of heresy can be distinguished from the crime solely according to the circumstances of whether or not the sin was committed internally’ is patently and absurdly false. … you only succeed in manifesting your utter incompetence and your profound ignorance of the subject matter.”

-We suspect that “the luminaries of the Dominican Order” would disagree with their former student’s harsh criticism of his previous position, but would likely not object if phrases such as “incredibly ignorant” and “patently and absurdly false” were used to describe Fr.
-Kramer’s new position – i.e., “that external heresy is a sin, and not a crime”.
+We suspect that “the luminaries of the Dominican Order” would disagree with Fr.
+Kramer's harsh criticism of his previous position, but it seem unlikely that they would object if phrases such as “incredibly ignorant” and “patently and absurdly false” were used to describe their former students new position – i.e., “that external heresy is a sin, and not a crime”.

 New Position #2